Whitby Fire and Emergency Services

 The first organized fire protection for the Town of Whitby was a privately-operated company, established by Mr. Nathaniel Ray in 1851.
 In 1857, two years after Whitby was incorporated as a Town, a fire brigade consisting of 25 men and a hook and ladder company consisting of 20 men were formed under a by-law passed by the Town Council.

-Today, Whitby Fire and Emergency Services consists of 104 Suppression staff, 5 Fire Prevention staff, 1 Public Education Officer, 2 Training Officers, 2 Deputy Fire Chiefs, and 1 Fire Chief.
+Today, Whitby Fire and Emergency Services consists of 104 Suppression staff, 6 Public Education and Fire Prevention staff, 2 Training Officers, 4.5 Administration and Logistics staff, 2 Deputy Fire Chiefs, and 1 Fire Chief.
 The department operates from five halls with 2 aerial platforms, 7 pumper fire trucks, 1 water tanker, and 1 rescue unit.

 For more information, we invite you to read our History of the Whitby Fire Department (PDF, 2.2 MB)